jkunimune/Djastiz/en-Specification.md

 ### Sentence particles

-A sentence particle, when included, is the first thing in a sentence or clause.
+A _sentence particle_, when included, is the first thing in a sentence or clause.
 It specifies the mood of that clause: whether it's a statement, a question, etc. There are six.
 - **"sa"** marks a declarative sentence, or indicates acknowledgement when used alone;
 - **"cu"** marks an interrogative sentence, or indicates confusion when used alone;
 - **"na"** marks an imperative sentence, or indicates an implied command when used alone;